A Guide on Enterprise Software Development

 Development

 The development team is responsible for building and testing your application.
 This is where the rubber meets the road and where the majority of the time is spent.
-The length of time it takes to develop the software depends on several factors, including the complexity of the system and whether you have an existing product that can be enhanced or modified to meet your needs.
+The time it takes to develop the software depends on several factors, including the system's complexity and whether you have an existing product that can be enhanced or modified to meet your needs.

 Testing & Quality Assurance (QA)

 Applying a new approach to quality assurance, the QA team tests all code before it gets deployed into production environments to ensure that it works as expected.
-Software quality assurance services ensure that bugs are detected and fixed before the finished product is released to production, which is why testing occurs at multiple points both during and after development.
+Software quality assurance services confirm that bugs are detected and fixed before the finished product is released to production.
+This is why testing occurs at multiple points both during and after development.

 Support & Maintenance